redis/redis-doc/commands/lrange.md

 If `stop` is larger than the actual end of the list, Redis will treat it like the last element of the list.

+We can fetch the entire list by passing a range of 0 for the start index and -1 for the last index.

 @return

 @array-reply: list of elements in the specified range.